RMNCLDYO/HTTParser/README.md

 ```

 ## Error Handling
-HTTParser logs errors in 'Error.log'.
+HTTParser logs errors in `Error.log`.
 Check this file for error details.

 ## Contributing
 Contributions are welcome.
 Please follow the guidelines in [CONTRIBUTING](.github/CONTRIBUTING.md).